rahma-mohmed/My-Store-MVC-Project/README.md

 - 🔐 **User Authentication** – Register/Login with role-based access control.
 - 📦 **Order Management** – Users can place, track, and manage their orders.
 - 📊 **Admin Dashboard** – Manage products, categories, orders, and users.
-- 🌍 **Multi-Language Support** – Arabic and English switcher for better accessibility.
 - 🎨 **Responsive UI** – Modern design with **Bootstrap** for a smooth experience.

 ## 🛠 Technologies Used